Study PMBOK 8 decision and problem-solving tools for PMP 2026: root cause, variance, trend, what-if, decision trees, and tool-fit traps.

 Explanation: C is best because the current need is diagnosis, not immediate selection or prioritization.
 A and D use tools that fit different problem types.
 B jumps into action-before-diagnosis.

-After this section, move into planning and control tools so analysis choices connect to visibility and delivery flow.
-When your practice misses come from choosing tools by habit, use the free PMP 2026 practice preview on web and check whether the stronger answer matched the tool to the real decision task.
+After this section, move into planning, control, and delivery tools so analysis choices connect to visibility and delivery flow.
+When your misses come from choosing tools by habit, use the PMP 2026 practice page on external practice and check whether the stronger answer matched the tool to the real decision task.